Codium-ai/pr-agent/docs/docs/index.md

 - See the [Tools Guide](./tools/index.md) for a detailed description of the different tools.

+To search the documentation site using natural language, simply comment `/help "your question"` in a pull request where PR-Agent is installed.
+PR-Agent will then provide you with an [answer](https://github.com/Codium-ai/pr-agent/pull/1241#issuecomment-2365259334), including relevant documentation links.

 ## PR-Agent Features
 PR-Agent offers extensive pull request functionalities across various git providers.